RajaRakoto/plum/README.md

 </div>
 <br>

-Here is the list of Hamburger-like `classes` you can choose from:
+Here is the list of Hamburger-like `class` you can choose from:

 ```
   hamburger--3dx